Justin-Credible/Ionic-TypeScript-Starter/docs/getting-started.md

 Aside from mobile platform-specific SDKs, [Node.js](https://nodejs.org/dist) 4.4.x is the only external prerequisite.

-While any version of 4.4.x or higher should work, I've specifically tested and verified with version [4.4.2](https://nodejs.org/dist/v4.2.2/).
+While any version of 4.4.x or higher should work, I've specifically tested and verified with version [4.4.0](https://nodejs.org/dist/v4.4.0/).

 Windows users can download the installer from the link above.

-For Mac OS, I recommend installing Node using [Node Version Manager](https://www.npmjs.com/package/nvm), which can be installed using [Homebrew](http://brew.sh/).
-I recommend following the instructions in [this post](http://stackoverflow.com/a/28025834), which will get you set up so that `npm install` does not require `sudo`.
+For Mac OS, I recommend installing Node using [Node Version Manager](https://github.com/creationix/nvm).

 ## iOS Specific

 If you are developing for iOS, you need XCode 7.
-I've specifically tested with version 7.1.
+I've specifically tested with version 7.2.

 * [Current Version](https://developer.apple.com/xcode/download/)
 * [Previous Versions](https://developer.apple.com/downloads/)